-Let’s face it — continuously coming up with new and fresh content to keep your email readers, followers, and fans engaged isn’t easy.
+Let’s face it — continuously coming up with fresh content to keep your email readers, followers, and fans engaged isn’t easy.

-But what if there was a way to ease some of your content burden, and still get awesome results?
+What if there was a way to ease your content creation burden and still get awesome results?

 What is content curation?

-This means that rather than creating every new newsletter article, blog post, or social media post yourself, you can add other people’s content into the mix.
+Rather than creating every new article, infographic, video, or blog post yourself, you can add other people’s content into the mix.

 You’ll save time and also experience added benefits by: